 How are threats investigated?

 Threats primarily are investigated and charged by state and local law enforcement.
 Threats communicated across state lines whether via telephone, Internet or mail often are investigated by federal authorities.
-Thorough investigation and understanding of the circumstances under which the threats allegedly arose is crucial to defending against these charges.
+Thorough investigation and understanding of the circumstances under which threats allegedly arose is crucial to defending against these charges.

 What should I do if I feel like I’m receiving threats or being threatened?